 We realize all the acronyms and labels may be confusing and welcome your input to help us improve, add information over time, and simplify where needed.

 |Certification Authority Category||Description|

-|PKI Shared Service Provider (SSP) Certification Authorities||An SSP CA is subordinate to the Federal Common Policy CA (FCPCA).
-Any certificate the SSP CA creates, signs and issues to people or devices are in the trust chain of the FCPCA.
-An SSP must adhere to strict Federal IT security, standards and requirements.
-The Shared Service Providers are granted a FISMA Authority to Operate (ATO), undergo continuous monitoring, and are contracted by the Federal government to issue certificates to Federal employees, contractors and federal devices that are deployed in Federal agency networks.|
+|PKI Shared Service Provider (SSP) Certification Authorities||An SSP CA is subordinate to the FCPCA.
+Any certificate that an SSP CA creates, signs, and issues to people or devices is in the FCPCA trust chain.
+An SSP must adhere to strict federal IT security standards and requirements.
+The SSPs are granted a FISMA Authority To Operate (ATO), undergo continuous monitoring, and are contracted by the Federal Government to issue certificates to federal employees and contractors, as well as devices that are deployed in federal agency networks.|

-|Private Sector Certification Authorities||A Private Sector Certification Authority that is cross-certified has shown a valid need to either conduct business or provide PKI services to the Federal government.|
+|Private Sector Certification Authorities||A Private Sector CA that is cross-certified has shown a valid need to conduct business or provide PKI services to the Federal Government.|

-|Other Government Certification Authorities||These are CAs managed and operated by State, Local, Tribal, Territorial, or international government organizations.|
+|Other Government Certification Authorities||These CAs are managed and operated by State, Local, Tribal, Territorial, or International Governments.|

-|Bridge Certification Authorities||Bridge CAs connect member PKIs and are designed to enable interoperability between different PKIs operating under their own Certificate Policy.
-A Bridge CA is not a Root.|
+|Bridge Certification Authorities||Bridge CAs connect member PKIs and are designed to enable interoperability between different PKIs operating under their own certificate policies.
+A Bridge CA is not a root.|

-|Federal Agency Legacy||Prior to 2004, there were agencies that had already deployed and invested in their own PKI and Certification Authorities.
-Some of these agencies opted out of migrating to the Shared Service Provider program and continue to manage their existing infrastructures.
-These Federal Agencies Legacy one or more Certification Authorities that is cross-certified with one or more FPKI Trust Infrastructure CAs.|
+|Federal Agency Legacy||Prior to 2004, some agencies had already deployed and invested in their own PKI and CAs.
+Some of these agencies opted out of migrating to the SSP Program and continued to manage their existing infrastructures.
+These Federal Agencies Legacy operate one or more CAs that are cross-certified with a Federal PKI Trust Infrastructure CA.|